 The apparently motiveless killing generated national and international shock, especially in the victim’s home country.

 A scrum of TV cameramen and photographers crowded the prison van carrying Stapleton as it arrived at court, while inside the courtroom was packed with reporters.

 Shortly before the hearing began, four armed officers dressed in black stood in each corner of the court.

-The defendant, wearing a grey Nike T-shirt and grey jogging bottoms, confirmed his date of birth.
+The defendant, wearing a grey Nike T-shirt and grey jogging bottoms and flanked by two police officers, then confirmed his date of birth.

 There was no application for bail.